colinkeenan/silentcast/README.md

 #### 3 Auto Resize

-If you didn't Choose Fullscreen on the opening dialogue, you'll get a countdown of dialogues starting with <span style="color:green;">3</span>.
-This dialogue will look and behave differently depending on whether or not you chose Transparent Window Interior.
+If you didn't Choose Fullscreen on the opening dialog, you'll get a countdown of dialogs starting with <span style="color:green;">3</span>.
+This dialog will look and behave differently depending on whether or not you chose Transparent Window Interior.

 ##### No Transparent Window

 ![3.png](3.png)

 This one explains that after choosing a size, you will have to choose what window to resize by clicking on it.
 The mouse pointer will change to a + shape until you click a window.
-Nothing will happen if you click a maximized window, so you should unmaximize the window you want to record before clicking OK on this dialogue, unless you want it maximized.
+Nothing will happen if you click a maximized window, so you should unmaximize the window you want to record before clicking OK on this dialog, unless you want it maximized.

 ##### Transparent Window